simcoder/nodeGraphQl/README.md

 There are no library restrictions on how this project is solved.
 If you want to use other libraries please feel free to.

-## Questions

-Please reach out to me at john.kranz@ally.com if you have any questions